The intrinsic Toeplitz structure and its applications in algebraic Riccati equations: DARE

-In \cite{ionescuOW1999generalized}, the authors did not provide the (infinite) matrix representation of \cref{eq:closed-sol:operator} or \cref{eq:closed-sol:operator:shift}.
-Let us make it.
-First consider the case that $A$ is d-stable.
-Clearly, the matrix representations of $\op F, \op L$, still denoted by $\op F,\op L$, are
+In the following, we derive the (infinite) matrix representation of \cref{eq:closed-sol:operator}, which is not provided in \cite{ionescuOW1999generalized}.
+Here we only show a simple case that $Q=C^{\T}C,L=0,R=I$.
+Obviously, the matrix representations of $\op F, \op L$, still denoted by $\op F,\op L$, are

 Hence

 Write

 and then $\op V\colon \mathbb{R}^n\to\elltwo l,\op T\colon\elltwo m\to\elltwo l, ( I+ {\op T}{\op T}^*)^{-1}\colon \elltwo l\to\elltwo l$ are bounded linear operators, and $\op T$ is also a Toeplitz operator.
 Thus